gvwilson/thirdbit/src/fiction/santas/index.md

 From the look on his gran-granna's face,
-Finner guessed that wheels were turning in her head, the kinds of turning that eventually produces a plan for kidnapping a robot.
+Finner guessed that wheels were turning in her head, the kind of turning that eventually produces a plan for kidnapping a robot.
 All of a sudden he felt annoyed.
 "She's really sick, you know.
 Shady Ann, I mean."